How to get rid of a 5 o’clock shadow

 We should explain the meaning of the term because it can lead to confusion.

-In truth, the best solution relates to the way that you shave and trim your beard so we will go through the things to look for in a razor as well as a good technique to use.
+Truthfully, the best solution relates to how you’re shaving and trimming your beard.
+So, we’ll show you what to look for in a razor as well as an excellent technique to use.

-Before you even start messing around with 5 o’clock shadow razors and certain techniques, a good way to remove the 5 o’clock shadow is to get into the habit of exfoliating.
+Before you even start messing around with 5 o’clock shadow razors and specific techniques, an excellent way to remove the 5 o’clock shadow is to get into the habit of exfoliating.

-When you exfoliate, the dead skin cells and bacteria will be removed which is a must because these will normally lead to ingrown hairs.
-If possible, exfoliate each and every day when you get into the shower and this will help to keep your skin healthy.
+When you exfoliate, the dead skin cells and bacteria will be removed, which is a must because these will typically lead to ingrown hairs.
+If possible, exfoliate each and every day when you get into the shower, and this will help to keep your skin healthy.

 Why does this help with shaving?

-When your skin is healthier, your razor will be allowed to get closer to the skin and it makes for a better shave.
+When your skin is healthier, your razor can get closer to the skin surface, making for a better shave.
 Rather than bumping over pimples and running into dead skin cells.

-One of the biggest reasons why you are looking to get rid of your 5 o’clock is because you probably leave in the morning looking neat and well groomed.
+One of the biggest reasons why you’re looking to get rid of your 5 o’clock is because you probably leave in the morning looking neat and well-groomed.